Hirnantian glaciation: Pre-Hirnantian glaciations

+Hirnantian glaciation

+At the Katian-Hirnantian boundary, a sudden cooling event caused a rapid expansion of glaciers, resulting in one of the most severe glaciations of the Phanerozoic, an extreme cooling event generally believed to be coincident with the first pulse of the Late Ordovician mass extinction.
+An δ18O shift occurs at the start of the Hirnantian; the magnitude of this shift (+2-4‰) was extraordinary.
+Its direction implies glacial cooling and possibly increases in ice-volume.
+The observed shifts in the δ18O isotopic indicator would require a sea-level fall of 100 meters and a drop of 10 °C in tropical ocean temperatures to have occurred during this glacial episode.
+Sedimentological data shows that Late Ordovician ice sheets glacierized the Al Kufrah Basin.
+Ice sheets also probably formed continuous ice cover over North Africa and the Arabian Peninsula.
+In all areas of North Africa where Early Silurian shale occurs, Late Ordovician glaciogenic deposits occur beneath, likely due to the anoxia promoted in these basins.

+At the end of the Hirnantian, an abrupt retreat of glaciers concurrent with the second pulse of the Late Ordovician mass extinction occurred, after which Earth receded back into a much warmer climate during the Rhuddanian.
+Late Hirnantian warming was marked by a similarly meteoric shift in δ18O towards more negative values. δ13C values likewise fall sharply at the beginning of the Silurian.

+Silurian glaciations

+Following the relatively warm Rhuddanian, glacial events occurred during the early and latest Aeronian.
+A further glaciation occurred from the late Telychian to middle Sheinwoodian.
+From the early to late Homerian, Earth was in yet another glacial phase.
+The last major glaciation of the EPIA occurred during the Ludfordian and was associated with the Lau event.

 During this period, glaciation is known from Arabia, Sahara, West Africa, the south Amazon, and the Andes, and the centre of glaciation is known to have migrated from the Sahara in the Ordovician (450–440 Ma) to South America in the Silurian (440–420 Ma).
 According to Eyles and Young, "A major glacial episode at c.
 440 Ma, is recorded in Late Ordovician strata (predominantly Ashgillian) in West Africa (Tamadjert Formation of the Sahara), in Morocco (Tindouf Basin) and in west-central Saudi Arabia, all areas at polar latitudes at the time.
 From the Late Ordovician to the Early Silurian the centre of glaciation moved from northern Africa to southwestern South America."
 Continental glaciers developed in Africa and eastern Brazil, while alpine glaciers formed in the Andes.
 In western South America (Peru, Bolivia and northern Argentina) were found glacio-marine diamictites interbedded with turbidites, shales, mud flows and debris flows, dated as early Silurian (Llandonvery), with a southward extension into northern Argentina and western Paraguay, and with a probably northern extension into Peru, Ecuador and Colombia.

 A major ice age, the Andean-Saharan was preceded by the Cryogenian ice ages (720–630 Ma, the Sturtian and Marinoan glaciations), often referred to as Snowball Earth, and followed by the Karoo Ice Age (350–260 Ma).